Daniel-Ian-Robinson/Arduino_Component_Setups/README.md

 This repository contains schematics and code describing how to setup and control numerous Arduino components.

-I have layed out this information in the following document: [Components.md](/Components.md).
+I have laid out this information in the following document: [Components.md](/Components.md).

 ### Adding More Components